English

 2 semesters, 1 credit

 In English I, students engage in close reading, annotation, and discussion of poetry, short stories, plays, novels, and essays from across literary history to deepen students’ understanding of the human experience and to develop their critical reading and analysis skills.
-Over the course of the year, students improve and refine their writing skills, primarily focusing on how to build and defend an argument with textual evidence and analysis.
+Over the course of the year, students improve and refine their writing skills, primarily focusing on building and defending arguments using textual evidence and analysis.
 Vocabulary and grammar lessons emerge in response to student knowledge and interests and are thus subject to change across years of instruction and individual course sections.

 • English II